quentinblampey/spatialdata_xenium_explorer/README.md

 > *Xenium Explorer* is a registered trademark of 10x Genomics.
 The Xenium Explorer is licensed for usage on Xenium data.

+⚠️ This repository is not active anymore.
+Please refer to [Sopa](https://github.com/gustaveroussy/sopa), which includes this conversion tool, and is still actively maintained.

 ## Installation

 Requirement: `python>=3.9`